 Do you have investors?

 Anyone who makes a significant investment in your business is likely to expect you to give the business your full attention.
 About the only exception might be close family members.
-If you have outside investors (people who are not close friends or family members) their idea of “full-time” could be 80-90+ hours a week.
+If you have outside investors (people who are not close friends or family members) their idea of “full-time” could be 80 to 90 or more hours a week.

 Is your current job a part-time job?

-If you are working part-time and starting a business on the side, ask yourself how much time you really need to run the business.
-If you can get it off the ground working part-time while you continue to work your part-time job, then you should wait to quit your job when your income from the business is twice what you are making on your job.
+If you’re working part-time and starting a business on the side, ask yourself how much time you really need to run the business.
+If you can get it off the ground working part-time while you continue to work your part-time job, then you may want to wait to quit your job when your income from the business is twice what you’re making on your job.

-Will keeping your job will create a legal or an ethical dilemma?
+Will keeping your job create a legal or ethical dilemma?

 Weigh the benefits of your job against the business opportunity